mattermost/docs/source/install/self-managed-changelog.md

 ## Release v6.2 - [Feature Release](https://docs.mattermost.com/administration/release-definitions.html#feature-release)

 - **v6.2.2,
-  - Fixed 6.0 migration for installations where the Users.Timezone column has a default.
+  - Fixed 6.0 migration for installations where the Users.Timezone column has a default [MM-39297](https://mattermost.atlassian.net/browse/MM-39297).
   - Fixed an issue where attempting to parse an empty flag would result in a spurious log line which would clog up the console.
 - **v6.2.1, released 2021-12-17**
   - Mattermost v6.2.1 contains a medium level security fix.
 [Upgrading](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).